Baz-devv/bazblog/content/posts/Clean-code.md

 Are special forms of DTOs.

 Are data structures with public variables; but typically have navigational methods like `save` and `find`.

+## CHAPTER 7: ERROR HANDLING.
+Techniques and considerations you can use to write code that is both clean and robust - code that handles errors with grace and style:

+1. Use exceptions rather than return codes.

+2. Write your `try-catch-finally` statement first.

+3. Provide context with exceptions.

+4. Define exception classes in terms of a callers needs.

+5. Define the normal flow.

+6. Don't return `NULL`.

+7. Don't pass `NULL`.